jootse84/jootse84.github.io/_posts/2017-03-31-proper-eats-in-new-york.md

 In order to start with our map, we need to get the geocode from the previous addresses, to match them with the latitude/longitude points.
 Let's suppose we already coded these addresses using a Python package like [geopy](https://pypi.python.org/pypi/geopy) and saved the results inside our dataset with the features "long" and "lat".

 Now we can use [Folium](http://python-visualization.github.io/folium/) to create the final map from our code.
-If you have no knowledge of JavaScript nor leaflet, with Folium you can plot in an awesome interactive map your data just by writting few lines of Python.
+If you have no knowledge of JavaScript nor leaflet, with Folium you can plot in an awesome interactive map your data just by writing a few lines of Python.

 For this example we are going to plot the restaurants with markers (green for *A-restaurants*, blue for *B-restaurants* and red for the rest).
-In addition the interactive map will popup a window with the name, score and grade of the restaurant when the user place their cursor on the marker.
+In addition the interactive map will popup a window with the name, score and grade of the restaurant when the user place the cursor on the marker.

 ```python
 import folium